 Remember: Building a flat-packed Steel Shed yourself is the most economically sound option when buying a shed in Ireland.

-However, this is not something that everyone wants to /can do.
-Sure, you can save large by building it yourself, but you can also save yourself some potential grief by having a team assemble if for you.
-While Steel Sheds are still the cheapest when assembled, this is based on Dublin prices.
-This can rise sharply if it was being built in Offaly, for example.
-That’s because of delivery charges.
+However, this is not something that everyone wants to, or can do.
+Sure, you can save a decent amount by building it yourself, but you can also save yourself some potential grief by having a team assemble if for you.

 Delivery Costs Extra (sometimes)